xw321/iRate-Movie-Ratings/README.md

 2) endorse_id: id of an endorsement;
 3) endorse_date: date a review is endorsed as date;
 review_id, endorse_id, and endorse_date together are primary keys.

+### Constraints
+* If a customer does not provide a valid email address, he/she cannot be added to the table.
+* If a customer did not attend a movie, he/she cannot review the movie.
+* The date of the review cannot be provided before the attendance date and must be within 7 days of the most recent attendance of the movie
+* If a customer is the one who wrote the review, he/she cannot endorse it.
+* If the date of the endorse is after 3 days when the review was written, customer cannot endorse it.
+* If the customer has endorsed one review of a particular movie on a given day, he/she cannot endorse second time on that day.

 (Insert graphes)